 Mistake #3: Building too many links to your homepage

-Have you ever looked at the link profile of the other sites in your space?
+Have you ever looked at the link profile of other sites in your space?
 What portion of their links are from .gov and .edu sites?
 What portion of their links is going to their homepage versus internal pages?

 If you want high rankings, consider building more links to your internal pages versus your homepage.